robertpeteuil/sysis/README.md

 ### Supported Platforms

   - Linux
-  - macOS / OS X
+  - macOS (OS X)
   - Raspberry PI (Linux)
   - Windows 10 with "Bash on Windows"

 ### Execution

-This is a command is executed simply with `sysis`
+This is a command is executed simply by typing `sysis`

 > Optional parameters:
 > -  `-h` - 'help'